Smoking in Public Places: Compensation Claim Procedures

 According to the Ministry of Health report, Israel’s revenue from tobacco taxes in 2022 amounted to approximately NIS 7.5 billion.
 Conversely, the total cost to the state due to smoking-related harm stands at NIS 3.6 billion; NIS 1.7 billion in direct healthcare costs and NIS 1.9 billion in indirect costs (productivity losses).
 Smoking, therefore, is decidedly lucrative for the state treasury.

-The Smoking Law and its amendments strike a balance between individual liberty (and significant revenue generation for the state) and public health.
-This balance is reflected in the defined list of public places where smoking is entirely prohibited or restricted.
+The Smoking Law and its amendments strike a balance between individual liberty and public health.
+And the balance is reflected in the defined list of public places where smoking is entirely prohibited or restricted.

 Penalties for Smoking in Public Places